AxeWP/wp-graphql-gravity-forms/docs/recipes/register-custom-form-field.md

 ## How to: register query support for a custom Gravity Forms Field

+__To see this patterns in action, take a look in [`src/Extensions`](https://github.com/harness-software/wp-graphql-gravity-forms/tree/main/src/Extensions).

 While this plugin offers [basic support for custom Gravity Forms fields out of the box](../form-field-support.md), in many cases you will want to extend the GraphQL schema to provide your custom field data.

 The below methods can also be used to add extended support for core Gravity Form fields that are [not yet fully supported](../form-field-support.md#experimental-fields).